teambit/docs/docs/guidelines-react.md

 ## Handling Assets and Styles

-Refer to the general guidelines on how to [handle assets](/docs/best-practices#handling-assets) amd [styles](/docs/best-practices#handling-styles).
+Refer to the general guidelines on how to [handle assets](/docs/best-practices#handling-assets) and [styles](/docs/best-practices#handling-styles).

 ## Server Side Rendering

-When using SSR framework like Nextjs with Typescript, the application is running using Nodejs.
+When using SSR framework like Next.js with Typescript, the application is running using Nodejs.
 Node does not yet support the ES6 module format and you will get errors like:

 ```shell
 SyntaxError: Cannot use import statement outside a module